surniaulula/wpsso-rrssb/readme.txt

 Add awesome **Ridiculously Responsive Social Sharing Buttons** to posts / pages, custom post types, [bbPress](https://wordpress.org/plugins/bbpress/), [BuddyPress](https://wordpress.org/plugins/buddypress/), [WooCommerce](https://wordpress.org/plugins/woocommerce/) product pages, and much more.</p>

-Include social sharing buttons in the content, excerpt, widget, CSS sidebar, shortcodes, templates, and *admin editing pages* &mdash; share your posts and pages directly from the editor!
+Include social sharing buttons in the content, excerpt, widget, CSS sidebar, shortcodes, templates, and *admin editor page* &mdash; share your posts, pages, and custom post types directly from the admin editor page!

 **Do you use bbPress, BuddyPress, or WooCommerce?** The Pro version of WPSSO RRSSB includes special integration modules to add social sharing buttons to even more locations!